enso-org/ide/docs/connections.md

 Scopes, in the core language, are introduced by:
 * module (file), i.e. the root scope;
 * code blocks, i.e. indented blocks that follow a trailing operator;
-* arrow (lambda) `->` operator for its right-hand side.
+* arrow `->` operator for its both operands.

+Arrow operator creates a scope both when used to define lambda-expressions and when used as one of `case … of` arms.

-Some other constructs seemingly introduce scope (like function definitions) but this is because they are desugared into some construct that introduces scope (like lambdas).
+Some other constructs seemingly introduce scope (like function definitions) but this is because they are desugared into some construct that introduces scope (like lambdas):
+* any assignment in the root scope (desugared to a mathod on a moduke);
+* any function, i.e. non-nullary assignment: a new scope for each parameter (desugared to lambda);
+* any method, including extension methods (as above).

 TODO: Consider if there are any special rules for signatures on definitions, or is this just type ascription lying next to a definition.
+Is there (and should there be?) a mechanism that makes identifiers defined in the function body visible in its signature?

 ### Examples
 Example: